What is Islamic Economics?

 Islamic economic system

-According to Islamic principles, moderation gives us the following benefits:
+According to Islamic banking principles, moderation gives us the following benefits:

 That is spiritual, moral, and socio-economic well-being in this world and success in the Hereafter.